mui/mui-x/docs/data/data-grid/server-side-data/aggregation.md

 ## Usage with row grouping

-As [mentioned](/x/react-data-grid/aggregation/#usage-with-row-grouping) in the client-side aggregation section, the server-side aggregation can be used with row grouping.
+Server-side aggregation works with row grouping in a similar way as described in [Aggregation—usage with row grouping](/x/react-data-grid/aggregation/#usage-with-row-grouping).
 The aggregated values are acquired from the parent rows using the `getAggregatedValue` method.

 {{"demo": "ServerSideDataGridAggregationRowGrouping.js", "bg": "inline"}}

 ## Usage with tree data

-Similar to the row grouping, the server-side aggregation can be used with tree data, as [mentioned](/x/react-data-grid/aggregation/#usage-with-tree-data) in the client-side aggregation section.
+Server-side aggregation can be used with tree data in a similar way as described in [Aggregation—usage with tree data](/x/react-data-grid/aggregation/#usage-with-tree-data).
 The aggregated values are acquired from the parent rows using the `getAggregatedValue` method.

 {{"demo": "ServerSideDataGridAggregationTreeData.js", "bg": "inline"}}